 Healthy Apple Program

-Our Healthy Apple Program is available for FREE to all child care educators in San Francisco.
+The Healthy Apple Program at BizNest at Children’s Council is available for FREE to all child care educators in San Francisco.

 Healthy Apple supports child care educators in implementing research-based best practices in nutrition and physical activity for children from birth to age 5.

 NEW!
 Click here to check out our Healthy Apple Interactive Guide.
 This fun and engaging new tool will help you promote physical activity throughout the day and will teach you about free Healthy Apple resources to make your program healthier.

 The Healthy Apple program includes (1) a self-assessment of current practices, (2) goal-setting assistance to improve those practices and (3) resources, workshops and coaching to help meet these goals.

 Each year we award child care educators who have demonstrated excellence in their nutrition and physical activity practices.
 The program was developed by the San Francisco Child Care Wellness Collaborative with support from the Mayor of San Francisco, San Francisco Office of Early Care and Education, First 5 San Francisco, San Francisco Department of Public Health, and Children’s Council of San Francisco.